 Your orthopedic specialist may recommend corticosteroid injections as an option for temporary pain relief, but because the injection must be done near where the piriformis muscle and the sciatic nerve meet, “these types of injections can be tricky and require ultrasonic or radiographic control,” according to Dr. Rosen.
 Surgery is often a last resort after more conventional treatment methods have failed.

-Taking preventative steps to avoid piriformis syndrome is your best bet in avoiding serious pain.
-Because the syndrome can be caused by being sedentary or excessive exercise, it’s important to be mindful of avoiding both extremes.
+Taking preventive steps to avoid piriformis syndrome is your best bet in avoiding serious pain.
+Because the syndrome can be caused by being sedentary (when you sit for long periods of time) or excessive exercise, it’s important to be mindful of avoiding both extremes.
 “Incorporating an active stretching regimen into your daily routine can help you avoid piriformis syndrome,” said Dr. Rosen.

 If you’re living with lower back or buttock pain, an orthopedic doctor or surgeon can do a physical exam to get to the root of what’s causing your pain and set you up on a treatment plan.
 To find a Banner Health orthopedic care provider, visit BannerHealth.com.